-The 4 best beginner-friendly, pet-friendly houseplants for you in 2022
+The best low-light, pet-friendly houseplant for you in 2022

-If you're looking for the best beginner-friendly, pet-friendly houseplants to decorate your living spaces with in 2022, you're at the right place!
+If you're looking for the best low-light, pet-friendly houseplants to decorate your living spaces with in 2022, you're at the right place!
 On this page, we're going to discuss the best plants for you and your house!
-I've personally selected these plants to be the best match for a beginner-friendly, pet-friendly houseplant.
-Let's find the best beginner-friendly, pet-friendly house plant for you!
+I've personally selected these plants to be the best match for a low-light, pet-friendly houseplant.
+Let's find the best low-light, pet-friendly house plant for you!

 The Sedum Morganianum is the ideal houseplant for beginning plant owners, plant owners that prefer to not spend too much time on their plants, or plant owners with pets and/or small children!
 The Sedum Morganianum, also known for it's two similar varieties (Burro's tail and Donkey tail) is a very easy-going houseplant that does well in direct sunlight, but also low-light spots.